 - Rainforest Foundation US

 - Climate Emergency Fund

-So if you want to have the greatest impact possible per dollar donated to the fight against climate change, please check out the six organizations listed above and give to one or more of them, or the charity of your choice.
+If you want to have the greatest impact possible per dollar donated to the fight against climate change, please check out the six organizations listed above and give to one or more of them, or to the charity of your choice.